| THE MYTHIC IMAGINATION | |||||||||||

 Merrily

 Director of the Strokestown International Poetry Festival.
+She was also founder

 She has published five books